Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Results

 In this section we study the three lattice systems with the mean-field approximation, introduced in Sec.~\ref{sec:mf}.
 Figure~\ref{fig:Mag_MF} shows the order parameter as a function of the interaction strength $U$.
 In the strong-coupling limit a clear AFM state develops for all lattices with a vanishing total spin and a strong AFM moment $m^z$.
 The insets of Fig.~\ref{fig:Mag_MF} show the local magnetic moment $m_{\bm{i}}^z$, with a nearly spatially uniform modulus $|m_{\bm{i}}^z|$, deep in the AFM phase at $U=5t$.

-The behavior of the three lattices in the weak-coupling limit differ strongly as a consequence of the DOS in the non-interacting case.
-In fact in Appendix~\ref{sec:suscep} we show, that for a finite DOS at the Fermi level and under the assumption of partial particle-hole symmetry an instability towards AFM can be expected even in the absence of translational symmetry.
+The behavior of the three lattices in the weak-coupling limit differ strongly as a consequence of the total DOS in the noninteracting case.
+In fact, in Appendix~\ref{sec:suscep} we show, that for a finite total DOS at the Fermi level and under the assumption of partial particle-hole symmetry an instability toward AFM can be expected even in the absence of translational symmetry.
+Hence for the Dirac-like lattices we would not expect an AFM instability at small values of the interaction.
+For the open hyperbolic lattices and since the bulk DOS is finite at the Fermi energy, one could question this conclusion.
+In Appendix~\ref{sec:bulk}, we present a calculation to address the instability of the bulk.
+Here, we place a Hubbard-$U$ term only on the first layer and ask the question if in the infinite-size limit order will occur at infinitesimally small couplings.
+The calculation shows that in this limit there is no instability.
+In fact, using the $C_p$ symmetry of the lattices, we can define $p$ unit cells each with $N_s/p$ orbitals and a $p$-valued $k$-vector.
+In this notation, which we will also use below, the susceptibility associated with introducing a staggered magnetic field on the first layer reads (see also Appendix~\ref{sec:bulk}):

+Here the spectral function $A(k,\omega)$ is a matrix of dimension given by the number of orbitals in the unit cell, and the orbital labeled by 1 belongs to the first layer.
+Equation~(\ref{eq:spin_staggered}) is generic.
+For a single band system, $ A_{1,1}(k,\omega) = \delta(\omega - \epsilon(k)) $ such that the generic log-divergence is reproduced.
+However, in our case, when the limit $n_l \rightarrow \infty $, $A_{1,1}(k,\omega)$ reflects the bulk DOS and takes a constant value at the Fermi energy.
+Under those circumstances the integral does not diverge.
+Hence for the $\{10,3\}$ and $\{8,3\}$ lattices, we do not expect the onset of long ranged magnetic order at small values of $U$.

-For the Dirac-like $\{10,3\}$ lattice the order parameter $m^z$ picks up a nonzero value only above a critical interaction strength $U_c \approx0.76t$.
+For the Dirac-like $\{10,3\}$ lattice the order parameter $m^z$ indeed picks up a nonzero value only above a critical interaction strength $U_c \approx0.76t$.
 Below $U_c$ the paramagnetic state is energetically favorable.
-Hartree-Fock mean-field theory for the flat honeycomb lattice predicts a linear increase of the order parameter above the critical interaction $m^z\propto (U-U_c)$, i.e. a critical exponent of $\beta=1$ \cite{Sorella92,Herbut09,Raczkowski20}.
+Hartree-Fock mean-field theory for the flat honeycomb lattice predicts a linear increase of the order parameter above the critical interaction $m^z\propto (U-U_c)$, i.e., a critical exponent of $\beta=1$ \cite{Sorella92,Herbut09,Raczkowski20}.
 The order parameter of the $n_l=4$ lattice is well described by a linear fit close to the critical point [Fig.~\ref{fig:Mag_MF}(a)].

-The order parameter on the $\{8,3\}$ exhibits clear odd-even effects in $n_l$.
-Let us consider the $n_l=1$ lattice, that corresponds to the $p$-site ring with $p=8$.
+The order parameter on the $\{8,3\}$ lattice exhibits clear odd-even effects in $n_l$.
+Let us consider the $n_l=1$ lattice, which corresponds to the $p$-site ring with $p=8$.
 Since the rotational symmetry of the ring is shared by the $n_l> 1 $ lattices, a symmetry analysis will prove to be very useful.
-The ground state of the $p=8$ site ring is four-fold degenerate:
+The ground state of the $p=8$ site ring is four fold degenerate: